 U.S. EPA’s National Pollutant Discharge Elimination System Test of Significant Toxicity Implementation Document provides a technical basis for the TST approach (U.S. EPA 2010c).
 Just like U.S. EPA’s published materials on the point-estimate technique and NOEC statistical approach provide guidance, this document describes a statistical option for states and permitting authorities.
 The state is not bound by that publication to use the TST approach.
 However, the state has discretion to select the statistical approach that is most appropriate for compliance and reporting purposes.
 The adoption of the TST approach is being carried out pursuant to a public process that comports with the requirements of U.S. EPA and the California Office of Administrative Law (see Gov. Code § 11353).
 The TST approach for use in the statistical analysis of toxicity test data has undergone an extensive external peer review process by both the U.S. EPA and the State Water Board.
 The State Water Board's adoption of the Provisions would not constitute an underground regulation (see Cal.
 Code Regs., tit.
 1, § 250, subd. (a)).

+At the time of writing this Staff Report, U.S. EPA aquatic toxicity test methods indicate the use of multi-concentrations.
+On February 12, 2014, California submitted an application for U.S. EPA Region IX review and approval of the statewide ATP use of a two-concentration test design when using the TST approach.
+On March 17, 2014, U.S. EPA Region IX Quality Assurance Office approved the State of California’s request to use an ATP (use of 2 concentrations in lieu of the 5 concentrations specified in the WET test methods).
+On February 11, 2015, the U.S. EPA withdrew the approval of State Water Board’s request to use an ATP.
+As of the date of this writing, the state has not yet submitted a new application for a limited-use ATP for permits in California requiring either the TST or a simple T-Test statistical approach for permit compliance.
+While a new ATP application is not needed prior to approval or implementation of the Provisions, the State Water Board is currently drafting an application for an ATP for the use of the two-concentration test design (one concentration plus the control) when the TST or a simple T-Test is the required statistical approach.

 Program of Implementation

 A detailed summary of the program of implementation requirements for each of the following discharge types is provided below: